rdaniels/shipping-quote/README.md

 # ShippingQuote

-Produces shipping quotes and boxing charges based on the Daniels Corporation shipping algorithm.
+Produces FedEx and USPS shipping quotes with boxing charges based on the Daniels Corporation shipping algorithm.
-Generate the Gem file with: gem build example_gem.gemspec Reference from another program with: require 'shipping-quote'
+Generate the Gem file with: gem build example_gem.gemspec

 ## Installation

+Update values in shipping-quote.yml and place in your RAILS_ENV/config folder.
 Add this line to your application's Gemfile:

     gem 'shipping-quote'